DaraghOsully/Getting-and-Cleaning-Data-Course-Project/README.md

-Within the orginal data files supplied in the UCI HAR Dataset For each record it is provided:
+Within the orginal data files supplied in the UCI HAR Dataset For each record the following is provided:
 ======================================

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.